pre-commit/pre-commit.com/sections/cli.md

 Auto-update pre-commit config to the latest repos' versions.

+By default, pre-commit will choose the latest tag on the repository's default branch, preferentially picking a tag that contains a `.` in the case of ties.

 Options:

-- `--bleeding-edge`: update to the bleeding edge of the default branch instead of the latest tagged version (the default behaviour).
+- `--bleeding-edge`: update to the latest commit of the default branch instead of the latest tagged version (the default behaviour).
 - `--freeze`: _new in 1.21.0_: Store "frozen" hashes in [`rev`](#repos-rev)
   instead of tag names.